FlorenzoBauer/whats-is-cooking/README.md

  - Eric Batiste - https://github.com/ericbatiste

 # Installation

-Download the repository locally open the folder then
+### Prerequisites
+- Node.js
+Fork and Clone the Repo.
+Then navigate to the file and in terminal:

 ```
 npm install
 npm start
 ```
-You can go to this link and download the repository for the server.
+You can go to this link and fork and clone the repository for the server.

 [Server Link](https://github.com/FlorenzoBauer/whats-cookin-api)